chevron icon chevron icon

 Don’t let this scary-sounding word make you squeak.

-Simply put, Onomatopoeia is a figure of speech that associates a word with a sound.
-Also known as a sound word.
+Onomatopoeia is a figure of speech that associates a word with a sound.

-Think the “crackling” of a dancing flame, the “crash” of a ceramic plate breaking, the loud “thud” of someone rapping at your bedroom door.
+Think the 'crackling' of a dancing flame, the 'crash' of a ceramic plate breaking, the loud 'thud' of someone rapping at your bedroom door.
 Reading is not merely an exercise for the eyes.
-By using sound words, your readers are able to visualise the scene more clearly.
+By using sound words, you immerse your readers in the story more effectively.
 Let’s compare the two examples below.

 Examples of Onomatopoeia